• Skip to primary navigation

 • 14 oz paneer cubed about 2 cups see notes

-• 1 tbsp heavy cream optional
+• 1 tablespoon heavy cream optional

-• ½ tsp garam masala see notes
+• ½ teaspoon garam masala see notes

 • Salt to taste